WKDSMRT/realsense-gstreamer/README.md

     - need depth data first
 - Figure out what's wrong with serial number property
 - Add Depth channel
+    - I've attempted to extend the output buffer and pack the depth data into that buffer.
+The consumer will need to unpack it.
+The format, frame size, stride for color and depth will need to be passed thru the pipeline
 - Add IMU data
 - Add metadata
 - add clocking